pxheim/zettelkasten/humble-farley-2010-continuous-delivery.md

 The whole team owns a failed build.
 It's a team after all, and only as strong as it's weakest link.

-The commit stage of a deployment pipeline is the first and should at a minimum compile (if needed), run unit tests and critical acceptance tests, create binaries for later and perform non-functional analysis, i.e. coverage, cyclomatic complexity, duplicate code, etc. Shoudl not take more than 5 minutes.
+The commit stage of a deployment pipeline is the first and should at a minimum compile (if needed), run unit tests and critical acceptance tests, create binaries for later and perform non-functional analysis, i.e. coverage, cyclomatic complexity, duplicate code, etc. Should not take more than 5 minutes.

+Acceptance testing should test business cases, not technology.
+If it does, it can become costly and hard to maintain.

+Testers should not just do regression tests when given a build.
+The should validate the acceptance tests, and do exploratory testing (that humans are good at).
+Good automates tests free up testers to do what they should.

+When setting up a new pipeline, first make a skeleton (mock) of all the parts in your value chain, then automate deployment and build, then unit and component tests, then acceptance tests and finally releases.

+Get metrics out of your pipeline.
+The most important is cycle time, i.e. time from feature idea to released to prod.
+Also measure each step in between.
+Secondary diagnostics include:
+- Coverage
+- Bugs reported
+- Code metrics
+- Velocity
+- Duration og builds / tests
+- Number of commits
+- Number of builds
+- Number of build failures
+- Size

 The 5 step process for improving cycle time is: